Optical Fibre (Fiber) Cable

 - an overview or tutorial covering fibre optic cabling - the construction of the fibre optic cables, how they work, their applications and specifications.

-In recent years, optical fibres, and fibre optic cabling has fallen in cost, making it fall within the economic reach of many more telecommunications and data networking applications.
+In recent years, optical fibres, or optical fibers and fibre optic cabling has fallen in cost, making it fall within the economic reach of many more telecommunications and data networking applications.
 As a result fibre optics are now in widespread use, and form the backbone of most telecommunications networks and many local area data networks.

 Optical fibre construction